MinaBasilious/Mina-s-Site/README.md

 # About This Repository

 Welcome to my personal website repository!
-This site is built using the **[Chirpy Jekyll Theme](https://github.com/cotes2020/jekyll-theme-chirpy)** and serves as a platform to showcase my academic journey, research interests, and mathematical explorations.
+This site is built using the **[Jekyll TeXt Theme](https://github.com/kitian616/jekyll-TeXt-theme)** and serves as a platform to showcase my academic journey, research interests, and mathematical explorations.

 ## What You'll Find Here
 - **About Me:** A brief introduction to my background, academic interests, and research experiences.